vmware-archive/apps-spring-cloud-services-code/lab-instructions/spring-cloud-netflix-service-discovery/spring-cloud-services.md

 $ cf create-service p-service-registry standard service-registry
 ```

 4) Bind services to the `fortune-service`.
 The `service-registry` service instance will not be immediately bindable.
-It needs a fe moments to initialize.
+It needs a few moments to initialize.

 ```bash
 $ cf bind-service fortune-service config-server